radi0sus/cshm-cc/README.md

 - The CShM calculation employs a fast optimization process using the Hungarian algorithm.
 When only a small number of random trials is performed, the result may converge to a local minimum.
 - For recommended number of trials, see below.
 - The `-ex` option enables a slower CShM calculation, which ensures finding the global minimum.
+- The script downloads the CIF from the COD into a temporary folder.
+The CIF is deleted after the script finishes.

 ## Known Issues
 - The script determines ligand atoms based on the bonding section in the CIF file; therefore, this section must be present.